opyapeus/purescript-emo8/README.md

 ※ it's beta for now

-A unique game engine for creating visual symbolic games using emoticons and powerful functional language.
+A functional game engine that can create emoji games.

 ![nemo](nemo.png)
 ![emodius](https://opyapeus.github.io/nemo/img/emodius-half.gif)

 ## Major Features

-- Easy to create games with powerful functional language (PureScript)
+- Easy to create games with powerful functional languages ​​(PureScript).
-- Only emoticons can be used.
-On the contrary it stimulates your creativity
+- Only emojis can be used as materials.
+Instead, there is room for creativity.
+- JavaScript knowledge is basically unnecessary.
+You can concentrate on implementing game logic with functional languages.
-- Games can be distribute to any device on which web browser runs
+- You can play on any device on which the browser runs.

 ### Why PureScript

-First, I want to create simple games with functional language.
+When making games in functional language, there were the following options.

 Haskell ->
-It was awesome if I could do everything.
+If everything could be done with this, it was the best.
-However, it is difficult to run on any devices.
+However, it is difficult to play on any device.

 Elm ->
-It is good one for easy distribution.
+It was one of the good options when thinking about device independence.
-But type classes are not supported.
+But there is no type class support.
-And it is recommended to follow Elm architecture.
+It is also recommended that you follow the Elm architecture.

 PureScript ->
-It has a type class like Haskell.
+There is type class support like Haskell.
-And it is compiled into Javascript.
+It will also be compiled into Javascript.
-So it can be easy to run on any devices with browser!
+Therefore, you can play on any device browser!

 ### Why Only Emoticons